 - The first Fall retreats took place in 2014, with two four-day sessions dedicated to Shetland wools, in their amazing and delightful variety.

-- 2015’s theme will be “primitive” sheep and wools.
+- 2015’s theme was “primitive” sheep and wools.
 The word primitive frequently appears in descriptions of sheep and fibers, without being clearly defined.
 With fibers in our hands, we’ll consider what primitive means.
 Is it the same for sheep as for fibers?
 What aspects of a breed or of a fiber type elicit the use of the word?
 What does that mean for us as spinners?

 The idea of the retreats is that we come together in good company and with interesting fibers and each of us does, and learns, what we need to in the moment.
 The retreats balance structured information with unscheduled time and the opportunity to explore ideas that give our fiber work meaning and context.

 The retreats are low-key but experience- and information-rich events, during which I can go into much greater depth than I can in other teaching environments.
 I love seeing what fibers can do, and I’m especially fond of learning about the history and science that deepen my understanding of what these materials mean for our craft and for the world around us.
 We talk about these things while we experiment with tools and techniques.

 When I’m preparing the materials for each day, I consider what the chosen fibers can best teach us that will also illuminate all the other fibers we work with, whether here or elsewhere.
 I choose the fibers that I present in a given retreat with the goal of offering contrasting experiences and providing lots of opportunities for learning.
 I also want them to work as a group to amplify the experience as a whole.
 You will have time and encouragement and support to explore their potential (and your own).

 I hope to spin and visit with you in the great room at the lodge!